Conservatives must get beyond their heartfelt belief that electing fellow conservatives is sufficient to restore republican free government.

 As experience and history have shown, we never have and never will elect 100% good and pure, altruistic men and women to govern us.
 Our governmental structure must once again provide for this.

-Just as the desperate people of 1787 recognized that the structure of government under the Articles of Confederation was not conducive to freedom, and they boldly took the risk of reorganizing their government into one that did, we must acknowledge in 2016 that we face similar circumstances.
+Just as the desperate people of 1787 recognized that the structure of government under the Articles of Confederation was not conducive to freedom, and they boldly took the risk of reorganizing their government into one that did, we must acknowledge that we face similar circumstances.

 Absent a senate appointed by state legislatures, all powers were certain to eventually flow upward.
 It is way beyond time for us to acknowledge a mistake, the 17th Amendment.

 As America did in 1787, we must once again return to transcendent truths, that sending some virtuous men and women to political office is an insufficient safeguard, that undivided power inevitably results in undivided tyranny.
 To possibly save what remains of free government, power must once again be divided.
-The 17th Amendment must go, it will go.
+The 17th Amendment must go.